 One or zero matches

 When a partner searches for matching listings for a location, their goal is to narrow their search results to one or zero matches.
-This means the location either fits their search criteria or doesn't yet exist in Google My Business, respectively.
+This means the location either fits their search criteria or doesn't yet exist in Business Profile, respectively.

 Where there are one or zero matches, use the